FartyPants/merge/README.md

-this project has been updated here: https://github.com/FartyPants/merge_quant_cpu
+this project has been updated here (merge and quantize using CPU):

+https://github.com/FartyPants/merge_quant_cpu

 # merge